isovalent/ebpf-docs/docs/linux/concepts/af_xdp.md

 At this point we can do a few things:

 * We can keep the chunk.
 If your use case requires the sending of packets without responding (not strictly a request-reply protocol), it might be needed to buffer a few chunks for sending.
 * We can give the chunk back via the FILL buffer.
-Optionally copying the contents for async processing or processing before returning the chunk.
+Optionally copying the contents for asynchronous processing or processing before returning the chunk.
 * We can modify the chuck to turn it into a reply and transmit by adding it to the TX buffer.

 Our example process makes clever use of this by modifying only the some of the fields, recalculating the hashes and adjusting the sizes.
 It then updates a descriptor in the TX buffer and increments the `producer`/`head`.